-Online Language Study: Courses in American Sign Language, Chinese, French, AP French Language & Culture, German, Italian, Japanese, Latin, Spanish, and AP Spanish Language & Culture are offered during the school year through our approved online correspondence schools, Educere and Griggs University.
-Additionally, programs such as Virtual Virginia have many language courses available to students, with a request through the registrar's office. approved online course providers listed below.
-Shenandoah recognizes the Virginia Department of Education Approved List of Online Foreign Language Course Programs.
-This list is to provide students, qualified by the language teacher and approved by administration, for access to study a foreign language, other than Spanish, independently online.
-For each online course provider below, there is an additional course fee beyond Shenandoah tuition.
-Not all providers offer all languages listed, and Online offerings constantly change.
+\Online Language Study: Courses in American Sign Language, Chinese, French, AP French Language & Culture, German, Italian, Japanese, Latin,

+Spanish, and AP Spanish Language & Culture are offered during the school year through our approved online correspondence schools, Educere and Griggs University.
+Additionally, programs such as Virtual Virginia have many language courses available to students, with a request through the registrar's office.
+This is to provide students access to study a foreign language, other than Spanish, independently online.
+For each online course, there is an additional course fee beyond Shenandoah tuition.
+Online offerings constantly change.
 Some courses have a very limited number of spaces, so early registration is encouraged.
 These courses provide curriculum, instruction, and grades which are then furnished to Shenandoah and reported on Shenandoah transcripts.
 Shenandoah does not teach these courses.
 Qualified students are typically native-Spanish speakers (not usually freshmen) who are already proficient in Spanish as well as others with heritage language interests or who have shown sufficient evidence of their academic self-motivation to be successful in online foreign language study.